Syndicalism is a political

 organizational basis for the direction and administration of the means of production on

-structure would be highly decentralized with each industry and service being owned and
+would be highly decentralized with each industry and service being owned and directed by

-social revolution being achieved by the complete unification of workers within each sector
+revolution being achieved by the complete unification of workers within each sector of the

-of the economy and thus they opposed the craft-specific structure of traditional labour
+economy and thus they opposed the craft-specific structure of traditional labour unions

-unions and advocated industrial unionism that would bring all workers within each industry
+and advocated industrial unionism that would bring all workers within each industry into a